-Blue Ventures Blue Ventures develops transformative approaches for catalyzing and sustaining locally-led marine conservation.
-They work in places where the ocean is vital to cultures and economies, and are committed to protecting marine biodiversity in ways that benefit coastal people.
-Council for Investing in Female Entrepreneurs The Council for Investing in Female Entrepreneurs (CfIFE) aims to support female entrepreneurs by tackling barriers to funding available and accessible by them.
-The Council is a community of firms and individuals who are passionate about achieving long-term behavioural changes to close the funding gender gap, and was created as a result of the Alison Rose Review of Female Entrepreneurship, published in March 2019.
+The Council for Investing in Female Entrepreneurs (CfIFE) aims to support female entrepreneurs by tackling barriers to funding available and accessible by them.
+The Council is a community of firms and individuals who are passionate about achieving long-term behavioural changes to close the funding gender gap, and was created as a result of the Alison Rose Review of Female Entrepreneurship, published in March 2019 responsibility to do better.
+We are committed to identify and improve the environmental impact of our operations.